Music

 All the above elements should combine to ensure progression and engagement through the age ranges.

 We operate a rota system over the 6 terms for Music coverage at Chapelfield.
-This starts with the Y1/2 classes in the first Autumn half term and works through the school, ending with Year 6 to assist in their final production in the final Summer half term.
+Each class has the opportunity to work with Bury Music Service for a minimum of 3 half terms per year.
+Children also participate in the Big Sing every other week, learning songs with other children in their Key Stage.
 Teaching staff are involved in the lessons and can identify children who need additional support.
 They are then able to transfer the skills/vocabulary/performance skills taught to other areas of our wider curriculum.

 Wider opportunities